 This morning on the meadow, the horses coming in

-15 souls have joined us for a few months.
 Six horses and nine cows, probably through January.
 They belong to a dear friend, an old cowboy who lives down the way.
 They are his pampered pets and fine looking' beasties, one and all.

 The coyotes who otherwise own the meadow at this time of year aren't bothered by their new neighbour's.
 The horses conveniently scare up the rodents.
 It's a good arrangement for the yotes'.